Esophageal Cancer (cont.)

 - What is esophageal cancer?

-- What are the causes or risk factors for esophageal cancer?
+- What are risk factors and causes of esophageal cancer?

 - What are the symptoms and signs of esophageal cancer?

 - How do health-care professionals diagnose esophageal cancer?

 - How do physicians determine esophageal cancer staging?